YCChenVictor/blog-frontend/_posts/aesthetics_science/english/2022-11-19-reading-(toefl).md

 Steps:

 * Decompose the sentence into prior information and later information
-* Skim through the whole paragraph and find key words of each sentence
+* Skim through the whole paragraph and find the only keyword of each sentence
 * Pair prior and later information to these key words.
 If these information matches the key words, then it is where to insert

 For example, try to insert